Official U. S. Stamp Yearbook for Collecting and Sharing

 Past Year Issues

-Amazon is one place to buy books of past years.
-Some books may not include the postage that was issued for that year.
-So be sure to read and ask about the stamps when ordering the yearbooks for past years.
-The biggest compliant on Amazon is the book did not include the issues for the year..
+When looking to buy books of past years be sure books include the postage that was issued for that year.
+Read and ask about the stamps when ordering the yearbooks for past years.

 The Best Place to Buy is the USPS